poet-developer/dh2026_WP_test/wp-content/plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.4.15 - 11-March-2025
+- New:
+    - Integrated SureMail plugin for SMTP option in Classic Templates onboarding.
+- Fix:
+    - Resolved an issue where `_load_textdomain_just_in_time` function was incorrectly triggered for the `astra-sites` text domain.
+    - Resolved inaccurate translations for the Estonian language.

 v4.4.14 - 24-February-2025
 - Improvement: